USS Currituck (AV-7): 1960–1964

 After a transit of the Shimonoseki Straits,Currituck arrived in Iwakuni, Japan on 19 March 1963.
 While in Iwakuni the crew visited neighboring Hiroshima where they visited the Castle and Ground zero, the spot where the first Atomic Bomb hit Japan.
 Underway on 23 March 1963 Currituck arrived at Yokosuka, Japan on 25 March 1963.
-On 1 April 1963 the USS Pine Island arrived, and the flag was transferred.
+On 1 April 1963, Pine Island arrived, and the flag was transferred.
 On 2 April 1963 Currituck departed West-Pac for her home port of San Diego, California, arriving on 19 April 1963.

 June 1963 saw Currituck operating from a seadrone at White Cove, Santa Catalina Island, California for one week of day and night seaplane operations with VP-48.

 Currituck began her third West-Pac tour departing San Diego on 26 January 1964.
 After 23 days of steaming she arrived in Naha, Okinawa on 18 February 1964.
 Operating in Lingayen Gulf in exercise "Minute Hand", the location of her seadrone in January 1945, some twenty year's prior, this time servicing VP-48.
 Returning to Manila she participated in exercise "LIGTAS", a seven nation, seventy-five ship Task Force with massive amphibious/airborne exercises, during which Currituck served as Command Information Center.
 Next was a visit to Saigon, South Vietnam, wherein she had to navigate up the Saigon River through hostile territory.
 Arriving off Saigon, she negotiated a 180 degree turn by making a planned maneuver of running her bow aground on the river bank and swinging her stern upstream until she had reversed herself.
 Following her assigned duties in West-Pac Currituck returned to her home port of San Diego, California.